SamG101-Developer/SPP-Docs-3/Writerside/topics/7-Type-System.md

 - The `Void` type is the only type that has no instances.
 - The `Void` type is used to represent the absence of a value.
 - The `Void` type is used as the return type of functions that do not return a value.
+- The `Void` type cannot be used as a generic argument (the 0-tuple can however).

 ### Parameter type of `Void`
 - Parameters that are the `Void` type are not parameters: they are removed from the signature.